s3afroze/elevate_hackathon_2018/README.md

 # Bebop.ai

+## Intro
+The neural network model is capable of detecting five different male/female emotions from audio speeches.
+The ML is built on Deep Learning & NLP.
+The program also has speech recognition features.

+## Problem Statement
+How to improve the life of Torontians.

+## Solution
 How to improve the emotion of customers calling to call centers?
 Increasing ROI on call centers and reducing the call times.

 ## Software Engineer
 * Islam Azeddine Mennouchi